Art-of-WiFi/UniFi-API-browser/README.md

 - please read the Security Notice below before installing this tool!

+### Demo ###

+A demo version that is connected to Ubiquiti's demo controller is available here: https://api-browser-demo.artofwifi.net/

 ### Upgrading from 1.X to 2.X

-Because the structure of the configuration file has changed slightly, we recommend creating a fresh install when upgrading from 1.X to 2.X.
+Because the structure of the configuration file has changed, we recommend creating a fresh install when upgrading from 1.X to 2.X.

 ### Features